 Commission Junction – Another big affiliate program like AvantLink or Linkshare.

-Amazon Associates – I shouldn’t even list this since Colorado residents can’t apply, but it’s still one of the best ways to earn residual income online.
+Amazon Associates – It’s one of the best ways to earn residual income online.

 Linkconnector – Affiliate program to Getting Images, IStockPhoto, Photos.com, Turbo Tax, and other big companies.